niekbouman/ctbignum/doc/finitefield.md

 using GF101 = decltype(Zq("1267650600228229401496703205653"_s));
 // define the type of a 101-bit prime field
 ```
-Now, we can create instances of our newly created type, and perform arithmetic using the overloaded operators in the finite field:
+Now, we can create instances of our newly created type, and perform arithmetic using the overloaded operators in the ring:
 ```cpp
 GF101 x("8732191096651392800298638976"_s);
 GF101 y("27349736"_s);